Salafi movement: Tenets

 Salafis place great emphasis on practicing actions in accordance with the known sunnah, not only in prayer but in every activity in daily life.
 For instance, many are careful always to use three fingers when eating, to drink water in three pauses, and to hold it with the right hand while sitting.
+The main doctrines of Ibn Taymiyya's school, also referred by various academics as "al-Salafiyyah al-Tarikhiyah" (trans: "Historical Salafism") consist of: